 Thanks for the post!
-I’ll definitely keep the blazer in mind, and according to the weather it’s supposed to be cool on friday, so the jeans will workposted over 2 years ago
+I’ll definitely keep the blazer in mind, and according to the weather it’s supposed to be cool on friday, so the jeans will workposted about 3 years ago

 Why would a dress or a skirt be a nono?

 A cute work appropriate dress/skirt is okay!

 Little shops are usually less corporate and actually look for ppl with confidence and edge, with a hands-on attitude.
 Of course I have no idea what kinds of places you will be going to…I just assume it’s boutiques and not offices?

 i agree with miusan.
 Don’t put a dress or skirt out of the question.
 I’m assuming you are applying to clothing stores/boutiques, in that case you will want to show that you are fashionable, understand fashion through what you wear, and that you can represent the shop accurately.
 This last part will be difficult since you will be going to various shops in one day so i would suggest wearing something basic and then punching it up with a statement item which could be colorful shoes, a statement necklace, or a very interesting top you have.posted about 3 years ago